salehjg/salehjg.github.io/_posts/2023-06-04-doxygen-and-githubpages.md

 - The Action should be triggered on every push to the `main` branch of the repo.
 - The Doxygen-generated files should be hosted in the same repository but in a different branch that is automatically created in case it does not exist (`gh-pages`).
 - The Action should not require installing all the dependencies that our project needs to compile, since we are not interested in building the project, but to build the documentation of it.
-- The Github Page to be accessibale at: `<USERNAME>.github.io/<REPOSITORYNAME>`
+- The Github Page to be accessible at: `<USERNAME>.github.io/<REPOSITORYNAME>`

 # Steps

 ## Create two Doxygen configs
-Since we do not want the Doxygen config file to be dependent on configuring the CMake script and consequently, having all the project dependencies installed, we need to have two Doxygen config files, one for offile-building the project on the premises, and another for the GitHub Action.
+Since we do not want the Doxygen config file to be dependent on configuring the CMake script and consequently, having all the project dependencies installed, we need to have two Doxygen config files, one for office-building the project on the premises, and another for the GitHub Action.
 This is required since we want `PlantUML` and `Graphwiz/dot` support.
 The path to `plantuml.jar` and `dot` executables should be specified in the Doxygen config file.
 Usually, this is done using CMake and its `FindProgram()` and `FindFile()` functionalities (check out these examples: [FindPlantUML.cmake](https://github.com/salehjg/CGenCpp/blob/main/cmake/FindPlantUML.cmake), [FindDot.cmake](https://github.com/salehjg/CGenCpp/blob/main/cmake/FindDot.cmake)) but for GitHub Actions we want to isolate building the project from building the Doxygen documentation to avoid installing all the dependencies that the project needs to be built.
 So, have a `Doxygen.in` file that [looks like this](https://github.com/salehjg/CGenCpp/blob/main/Doxyfile.in) and another copy of it named `DoxygenGithubAction` that [looks like this](https://github.com/salehjg/CGenCpp/blob/main/DoxyfileGithubAction).
 Store both files in the root directory of your repository.
 Note that one can use `doxygen -g <FILENAME>` to generate a basic configuration file, but then the content should be modified further to meet the objectives.

 **The important tags are as follows:**
 - `INPUT`: The space-separated list of the files and folders that should be processed by Doxygen.
 Put `README.md` here as well, if you want Doxygen to use it as the main page.